 The Goddess Pheme (Fama) Φήμη favor is notability and her wrath is the destroyer of scandalous rumors making her a Goddess of “communication, contact, dream communication, omens and oracles” of the feminine sides of communications.
 Therefor it makes her the female counterpart to Mercury and Hermes as messenger and the gifts of dreamers on the positive side, as able to speak to others in their dreams, which is exactly what the Delphi Oracles were.
-On the negative side it rules the shadow demonic souls who roam and influence others in their dreams as well.
+On the negative side it rules the simple hearing of voices that can drive people to suicide or murder.
+At the more extreme it is shadow demonic mental astral bodies that mind control without your awareness each night.
+Or the souls who roam and influence others in their dreams.

 Mercury / Hermes played the male side of the Gemini twins, as the “thinking” aspects of communication and divine communication such as divination, mental impressions, mental vision and telepathy.
 Pheme / Ossa / Fama represents the “feeling” aspects of communications such as dreams, dream oracles, seership, intuitive insight as the female side of the Twins.
 Many archaeologists say that the magnetic vapors produced a high for the priestesses at Delphi, to be able to be prophesiers – but if that was true, then a seer today, could literally stand in the same place and do the same exact thing but they don’t, they can do it anywhere they stand.
 This makes the ability for the soul’s communication to be accepted as a real action rather than just a gift or limited spiritual contexts.